troglobit/libuev/README.md

 with an `uev_t` variable to each event's `_init()` function.

 When all watchers are registered call the event loop with `uev_run()` and the argument to the event context.
+The flags parameter is slightly mysterious, but can be used to integrate libuEv into another event loop.
+With `flags` set to `UEV_ONCE` the event loop returns after having served the first event.
+If `flags` is set to `UEV_ONCE | UEV_NONBLOCK` the event loop returns immediately if no event is available.

 Summary: